holochain/docs-pages/src/pages/get-started/index.md

 npm start
 ```

-After you run the last of these commands, you should see two windows open, one with the Holochain Playground that displays a visual representation of Holochain state data, and two others showing the UI for two agents, both of which will have published a `Hello World` entry to the network, and when you click on the "get hellos" button, you should be able to see the hellos:
+After you run the last of these commands, you should see three windows open:

+* A web browser window with the Holochain Playground, which displays a visual representation of the app's state data
+* Two windows showing the UI for two agents, both of which will have published a `Hello World` entry to the network.

+When you click on the "get hellos" button, you should be able to see the hellos:

 [image of hellos?]